opencdms-project/project-standards-team/data_model_review/README.md

 [#10](https://github.com/opencdms/opencdms-data-model/issues/10) discussion of normalization, optimization for common scenarios and analysis that requires "tidy data"
 <!-- 3rd normal form? -->

+### Ingestion

+At the time of ingestion, Climsoft temporary tables utilise the element, observation and value model approaches and later transfer these to a single `observationfinal` table that follows the value model approach.

+- Example element model (key entry - multiple times)
+- Example observation model (key entry - multiple elements)
+- Example value model (AWS - single time, single element value)

+### Utilization

+Data arrangement is important for data processing and analysis.

 ([Wickham 2014](#wickham_2014))

+An simple example would be the creation of a windrose plot where, for each time and location, both wind speed and wind direction are needed.
+If the data is arranged as per the observation model as "tidy data" then the analysis is more straight-forward for the user.

 ## Date period